Preparing for a mentally healthy life

 One simple way is to start discussing the topic of positive thinking through a fun, simple game, like our Origami Chatterbox.

-Start by inviting students to fold the Origami Chatterbox.
+Start by inviting young people to fold the Origami Chatterbox.